 Shipping a car via ocean freight can be a long process when you’re moving overseas.
+Trying to look for cheap container shipping rates is part of entire moving operation.
 But getting the car prepared and loaded is a process in itself too.
 Forgetting to follow certain rules can result in additional fees added on to the shipping of your car, and can even stop the car from being shipped at all.
 In this post, we’ll guide you on how to load a car into a shipping container.

 It is common among families and individuals making an international move to ship cars overseas.
 However, shipping a car internationally can be expensive.
 Shipping cars with a low appraised value isn’t really a good idea since the shipping costs can be more than the car is worth.